 The university is the only institution in all of Sweden that offers programmes in military technique and military science, and many of the school’s other programmes feature unique fields of specialization.
 Courses are also offered in military history, law, leadership, political science, and peace-keeping.

-The school’s pristine and spacious grounds are located in central Stockholm, not far from the KTH Royal Institute of Technology.
+The school’s pristine and spacious grounds are located in central Stockholm, on the campus of the KTH Royal Institute of Technology.
 Both military personnel and civilians are welcome to study at the institution, and the atmosphere is dynamic and diverse.

 Indeed, in today’s globalized world, a proper defense education would be incomplete without an international element.
 The Swedish Defence University engages in exchange programmes with other competitive military academies within Europe, and students receive a well-rounded education that transforms them into skilled and capable leaders.